jyhong836/MatExManager/README.md

 1. Add path of `MatExManager`.
 2. Prepare basic elements of your models (classifiers, preprocessors and parameter spaces) in [`ClassifierProvider`](#modelprovider), [`PreprocessorProvider`](#preprocessorprovider) and [`ModelParamProvider`](#modelparamprovider).
-4. Build your models inside  [`ModelProvider`](#modelprovider) by ensembling classifiers, preprocessors and parameter spaces.
+4. Create your [`ModelProvider`](#modelprovider) where you can ensemble classifiers, preprocessors and parameter spaces.
 Alternatively, there is a [minimal demo](demos/DemoModelProvider.m) to do this.
+5. Provide your data inside
 5. Run all methods provided in `ModelProvider` or see more in [demo](/demo.m):
 ```matlab
 EM = ExperimentManager ( datasetName, options ); % Init with data set and options.